How to use the DroneDeploy Flight app to capture RTK corrections with the Mavic 3E.

 - Open the DroneDeploy app on the RC.

-DroneDeploy customers who have an Advanced, Teams, or Enterprise subscription and who have a Mavic 3E with an RTK module have access to DroneDeploy’s RTK network.
+DroneDeploy customers who have an Advanced, Teams, or Enterprise subscription and who have a Mavic 3E with an RTK module have access to DroneDeploy’s RTK workflow.

 How do I find out if the area I want to fly to is located in the coverage area?